2025 Mid-Year Report

 Forging Our Future

-AIM, a heartfelt congratulations to each and every one of you, for our collective accomplishments this year so far.
+A heartfelt congratulations to everyone in AIM for our collective accomplishments so far this year.
 We are democracy in action!

-Informed by listening sessions and one and one conversations, we put forward a vision in which every child and family might forge ahead.
+Informed by listening sessions and one-on-one conversations, we put forward a vision in which every child and family can forge ahead.

 During a difficult time in our country and communities, we continue to organize, act and win while creating community across lines of difference.
 The results are in!